-Refer to the 'definitions and acronyms' section of this standard for further understanding on the different meanings of organic in the context of this criterion.
+Please refer to the 'definitions and acronyms' section of this standard for further clarification of "organic" in the context of this criterion.

-Criterion 20: Products that declare "Organic", or similar, must contain at least 95% ingredients certified as organic by Australian Certified Organic (ACO), Organic Growers of Australia, National Association for Sustainable Agriculture Australia (NASAA) Certified Organic or Demeter Certified Biodynamic.
+Criterion 22: Products that declare "Organic", or similar, must contain at least 95% ingredients certified as organic by Australian Certified Organic (ACO), Organic Growers of Australia, National Association for Sustainable Agriculture Australia (NASAA) Certified Organic or Demeter Certified Biodynamic.